cmsc426spring2019/cmsc426spring2019.github.io/project2.md

 **You will be graded primarily based on your report.**  We want you to demonstrate an understanding of the concepts involved in the project, and to show the output produced by your code.

+Logistics and bookkeeping you **must** include at the top of your report (-5 points for each one that's missing):
+ - The name of each group member. - A brief (one paragraph or less) description of what each group member contributed to the project.

 Include visualizations of the output of each stage in your pipeline (as shown in the system diagram on page 2), and a description of what you did for each step.
 Assume that we're familiar with the